Beyond Point Estimates: Distributional Uncertainty in Machine Learning Performance Evaluation: Experiments and Validation

 This section describes concrete experiments for the presented point estimators and the \acsp{ci} in Section~\ref{sec:statistical-background} for various settings.
-The first part contains simulations for potential types of typical performance metric distributions, esp.\ distributions with bounded support on the unit interval.
+The first part analyzes concrete \ac{ml} applications, considering classification and regression problems.
+The second part validates the results from the real-data use cases by utilizing simulations for potential types of typical performance metric distributions, esp.\ distributions with bounded support on the unit interval.
 These simulations should close the gap due to the more general perspective of the existing contributions dealing with \acsp{ci} of quantiles.
 The considered distributions therein rarely refer to distributions with bounded support (cp.\,\cite{hutson2002semiparamQuantileEstBT}).
 Furthermore, \cite{zielinski2005BestExactNonparametricCI} does not contain any simulation studies.

-The second part analyzes concrete \ac{ml} applications, considering classification and regression problems.
-For the simulation part and the application part there were used mainly the same settings in terms of sample sizes and repetitions.
+For the application part and the validation part there were used mainly the same settings in terms of sample sizes and repetitions.

-All simulations and experiments based on real data where run on a high performance computing cluster.
+All experiments based on real data and simulations where run on a high performance computing cluster.
 In case of GPU utilization there were used NVIDIA A100-SXM4 Tensor Core-GPUs and NVIDIA H100-SXM5 Tensor Core-GPUs.
 The simulations do not benefit from any GPU usage and were run on Intel Xeon Platinum~8470 (52~cores) @ 2.00~GHz with 512~GB~RAM.
 The software stack comprises~R for the simulations and Python/Pytorch for all \ac{ml} related applications.
 The relevant code of the use cases and the simulation, as well as implementations of the different types of \acsp{ci}, will be made available online.